 Streaming services have taken over the entertainment industry over the past decade with platforms such as Netflix, Amazon Prime Video and Disney Plus being the industry leaders.
-These streaming services have given a home to some of the greatest television series of all time such as Breaking Bad and Money Heist.

 After spending some time on JustWatch, navigating through the app, and testing its functionality it has to be said that I was really impressed with what I found.
 For someone who has subscriptions to all of the most popular streaming services, having the option to search through the entirety of them all with one click is really helpful and saves a lot of time.